andresgmejiar/lbmech/README.md

 encounters integer overflow errors with ‘large’ datasets that are nonetheless of a necessary size for most reasonable purposes.

-`lbmech` stores data and performs all linear algebra using the `data.table` package, storing each possible movement as its own unique row, with entries for a from node, a to node, and either the difference in or raw final and initial values of the raster encountered during the transition.
+`lbmech` stores data and performs all linear algebra directly on resistance values using the `data.table` package.
+Not only is this more intuitive, but it greatly simplifies the syntax necesary for many types of algebraically simple operations. `lbmech` storrd each possible movement as its own unique row, with entries for a `from` node, a `to` node, and either the difference in or raw final and initial values of the raster encountered during the transition.
+Nodes are named after the coordinates of the raster cell to which they correspond, and are stored as character strings in the form `'x,y'`.
 This allows for (1) in-place modification of objects, greatly increasing processing speed; (2) bidirectional raster analysis describing accumulated costs to and from a node, and (3) additive, nonlinear, and multivariate transformations of large rasters and independent considerations without running into integer overflow limits.
 Since `lbmech` in the end is just a wrapper for applying `data.table` and `igraph` functions to rasters, it’s easy to generate any arbitrary cost function using `data.table` syntax.

 To ensure that the most computationally intensive steps only need to be performed once for many repeated analyses, `lbmech` also modularizes